 - Six-week internship which must be completed by the end of the 3rd semester, by February 28th of the year, and not by the start of lecture courses in March!
 Further information on the internship is available here.

-Students must select five of the following eight elective modules:
+Starting in the fourth semester, you choose five of the following ten elective modules: